bvulaj/ask-these-questions/README.md

 * What do you wish you had known when you joined this company?
 * Why did you choose to join this company?
 Why are you still here?
 * What’s the single biggest issue or problem facing the team/department/company?
 What’s currently being done to address it?
+* What does the first week/month/90 days look like for a new employee?
+* What are some of the challenges you've seen new employees struggle with?
+* Is this position newly created or a backfill?
+If backfill, why did last person leave?
+Would I be able to speak with them about it?